 - It takes as little as 3 weeks until your turf can be walked on.

 What’s not to like about turf?

 - It’s perishable.
-If you don’t lay it on the same day as it’s delivered the quality will go downhill fast.
+So if you don’t lay it on the same day as it’s delivered the quality will go downhill fast.

-- It needs a bit of muscle power and energy to lay it (it also burns calories!)
+- Laying it will require a bit of muscle power and energy (it also burns calories!)

 - It’s dirty – best to have it delivered unless you like having soil in your car